JWD005/simple-recipe-app/README.md

-# simple-recipe-app
+# Task
 Creating a simple recipe app as Technical coding challenge for an interview.
-(Mock Interveiew Practice)

 # Instructions
 Create a simple recipe app.
 The app can be a command-line app or a web app.
 You may use JavaScript libraries but they are not a requirement, HTML/CSS and vanilla JS are sufficient.